Coccydynia (Tailbone Pain)

 Coccydynia is pain in or around the area of the coccyx, also called the tailbone.

-What causes coccydynia?
+What causes coccydynia (tailbone pain)?

-What are the symptoms of coccydynia?
+What are the symptoms of coccydynia (tailbone pain)?

 Other symptoms include:

-- Pain during bowel movements
+Pain during bowel movements

-- Pain during sex
+Pain during sex

-- Deep ache in the region of the tailbone
+Deep ache in the region of the tailbone

-How is coccydynia diagnosed?
+How is coccydynia (tailbone pain) diagnosed?

-A lateral X-ray of the coccyx is taken to help detect any significant coccygeal pathology, such as a fracture.
+The doctor will also inspect and feel this area to find any unusual masses or abscesses (infections).
+A lateral X-ray of the coccyx is taken to help find any significant coccygeal problem, such as a fracture.

-How is coccydynia treated?
+How is coccydynia (tailbone pain) treated?

-Your health care provider might consider physical therapy to treat coccydynia.
-This might include exercise to stretch the ligaments -- the tissue that connects bone to bone in a joint -- and strengthen the supporting muscles.
+Your health care provider might also consider physical therapy.
+This could include exercise to stretch the ligaments -- the tissue that connects bone to bone in a joint -- and strengthen the supporting muscles.

 A multidisciplinary chronic pain rehabilitation program might be offered in some instances.

-© Copyright 1995-2011 The Cleveland Clinic Foundation.
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 3/8/2010...#10436
+This document was last reviewed on: 7/22/2014...#10436